Fisheries Management Plans

 Verde River Watershed – Complete.

-Santa Cruz Watershed – In Progress.
-Anticipated Summer 2017.
+Santa Cruz Watershed – Complete.

 Little Colorado Watershed Update: In progress.
-Anticipated Summer/Fall 2017.

-Upper Gila Watershed – Beginning Fall 2017.
+Upper Gila Watershed – In progress.

 The AZGFD has management authority for all wildlife in Arizona, but shares management responsibility for habitat with many partners, including state, federal, tribal and local agencies.
 For each fisheries watershed-based management plan, the AZGFD invites other agencies to participate on the planning team, depending on the watershed and jurisdiction to manage lands and habitat.